How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Numerical methods

 \subsection{Boundary conditions}

 As discussed in the main text, the development of the front-disclination pair and the following dynamics of the bubble collapse require non-homogeneous boundary conditions for the Airy stress function.
-In what follows we detail the numerical boundary conditions we used in our simulations. \\
+Table \ref{tab:numericBC} details the numerical boundary conditions we used in our simulations.